tiagofrepereira2012/xbob.spkrec/README.rst

 * ``--dry-run``: When the grid is enabled, only print the tasks that would have been sent to the grid without actually send them. **WARNING** This command line option is ignored when no ``--grid`` option was specified!

-Databases
+Datasets
 ---------

-For the moment, there are 3 databases that are tested in `xbob.spkrec`_.
+For the moment, there are 4 databases that are tested in `xbob.spkrec`_.
 Their protocols are also shipped with the tool.
 You can use the script ``bob_compute_perf.py`` to compute EER and HTER on DEV and EVAL as follows:

 .. code-block:: sh